What Automated Customer Service Means [and How to Make it Real]

 To know if a client is pleased with a talk, choose between short slider polls that pop up on a site or longer, conventional surveys.
 And remember to write open-ended and thoughtful questions or create rating scales.

 So send a chat rating survey after you close a conversation.
-You can always set it up in the Automations section of your software.
+You can always set it up in the Automation section of your software.
 Here is an example of how HelpCrunch makes this automation in customer service real:

 3.2.
 Knowledge base article rating and feedback

-For instance, Miro resource hub offers the question “Was this article helpful?” and an opportunity to describe what was really unhelpful in the article:
+For instance, Miro resource hub offers the question “Was this article helpful?” and an opportunity to describe what was unhelpful in the article:

 3.3.
 Leverage social media